 All we like sheep have gone astray; we have turned—every one—to his own way; and the Lord has laid on him the iniquity of us all (Isaiah 53:6).

-If you are a believer, Christ does not make you pay for your sin.
-You are guilt-free and punishment-free.
-Jesus sacrificed Himself for your sin by giving His life for you.
-Even with your current foul-ups, He keeps on restoring you (Galatians 6:1-2).
-If you practically understand this fundamental gospel truth at the moment of your spouse’s sin, your immediate reaction should be a gospel-motivated sacrifice rather than a self-focused punishment.
-Rather than choosing sinful anger as a self-justifying response to your spouse’s wrongdoing, you have the power resident in you to adopt an attitude of forgiveness—an echo of the sacrifice of Christ.
-Jumping to sinful anger will distort and strain your relationship with God and your spouse.
+Christ does not make you pay for your sins if you are a Christian.
+He sacrificed Himself for your sin by giving His life for you.
+He does not get angry at you but seeks to restore you (Galatians 6:1-2).
+If you truly understand this fundamental gospel truth at the moment of your spouse’s sin, your response should be a gospel-motivated sacrifice rather than a self-centered punishment.
+Rather than choosing sinful anger (punishment) as a response to your spouse’s sin, you must adopt an attitude of forgiveness (sacrifice).
+Jumping to sinful anger will distort and strain your relationship with God and with your spouse.

-Find a committed, mature Christian and share this devotional with them.
+Share this devotional with your spouse.
 Tell them how the Spirit of God illuminated your thinking, specifically by how you treat your spouse’s sin.
-Both of you pray together, asking the Father to help you help your spouse.
+Pray together, asking the Father to help you help your spouse.
+Talk about a practical way to implement this devotion into your marriage.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.